Over 50% of Dublin commuters now using public transport

 The number of private cars coming into the city fell by 3 per cent from 51,908 to 50,158.
 With a small number of cars carrying more than one passenger, the number of car commuters is slightly higher at 61,694, down almost 5 per cent on 2016.

 The peak year for cars crossing the canal cordon was in 2008 with almost 59,000 vehicles.
 While cars remain the most popular form of transport, the 2017 figure represents a decrease of 14 per cent or 8,635 cars since this peak.
-Overall since 2006 car usage has declined by almost 20 per cent.
+Since 2006, car usage has declined by almost 20 per cent.

 The number of pedestrians crossing the canal cordon has continued to increase from 21,473 in 2016 to 24,936 in 2017, an increase of almost 16 per cent or 3,463 people.
 In the period 2006 to 2017, there has been a 46 per cent increase in the number of people walking into town.